 Every criminal case has a multitude of variables to consider.
-That's why you need a criminal defense attorney who is familiar with the ins and outs of court proceedings and defense strategies.
+That's why you need an assault defense attorney who is familiar with the ins and outs of court proceedings and defense strategies.
 Florida law takes assault and battery charges very seriously.
 If you've been accused, let an attorney from our firm give you the legal assistance you need.

 You're probably heard assault and battery used interchangeably.
 Although they are similar, assault and battery are actually two different crimes.
 According to Fla.
 Stat. § 784.011(1), assault is an intentional and unlawful threat to commit an act of violence against another person.
 This threat must instill fear in the victim.
 Assault is charged as a second-degree misdemeanor.
 Aggravated assault involves a weapon.